 We can make accurate cuts at extremely small sizes, and while we don't suggest going too small (because weeding and sticking becomes problematic) we are able to do it.
 Our rule of thumb is that you shouldn't cut a sticker (or section of a sticker) smaller than 0.1", we are able to go much smaller, but do not recommend or warranty it.

-Really your stickers can be however small you want them to be, but once it gets to a certain size it become not usable.
+Really your stickers can be however small you want them to be, but once it gets to a certain size it becomes less usable.
 If the vinyl gets too small there will be very little adhesive left to be sticky.
-We suggest making no part of your stick smaller than .1".
+We suggest making no part of your sticker smaller than .1".

-Of course, but keep in mind we do have a minimum charge.
+Of course!
+Though we do have a minimum order amount.

 It can last up to 7 years; but this cannot be answered as an absolute because it all depends on material used, as well as lamination, and of course where you’re driving/parking and how often you wash it.
 Things like sunlight and heat will affect the longevity of your wrap, as well as the color and sheen that you choose.